Vlevinski/cooling_coffee_model/README.md

  |  __weakref__
  |      list of weak references to the object (if defined)

-4. UNpopulation - Python for Data Atalisis
+4. UN_population - Python for Data Atalysis

 ![MDpopulation.png](UNpopulation/MDpopulation.png)

-5. CReate Pythob script googlesearch
+5. Create Pythob script googlesearch

     Run the script by using its filename
             $ ./g_search.py